 Where are we talking about?

 In the first place, we should not focus our attentions solely on CO2-emissions, as there are other greenhouse gasses that should to be considered too.
 Each of these gases is created by human activities and contributes to global warming.
 76% of the heating over a 100-year period is caused by carbon dioxide (CO2) that comes from burning fossil fuels, land use (deforestation, plowing), and industrial processes (62, 11 and 3% of total heating).
-Methane (CH4) comes from biomass burning, rice fields and cattle (16% of total heating), nitrous oxide (N2O) comes from fertilizers (6%), and fluorinated gases (f-gasses) come from refrigerants and industrial processes (2%).
+Methane (CH4) comes from biomass burning, rice fields and cattle (16% of total heating).
+Nitrous oxide (N2O) comes from fertilizers (6% of total heating), and fluorinated gases (f-gasses) come from refrigerants and industrial processes (2% of total heating).

-Secondly, we should focus on the sectors that are responsible for global warming.
+Secondly, we should look at the sectors responsible for global warming.
 This aligns with the groundbreaking work of the Drawdown project.

-Five major sectors — electricity, food & land use, industry, transportation, buildings and homes, are the main causes of the problem.
-The burning of coal, oil, and natural gas to generate electricity is the largest source of global emissions, but the food and land use sector follows second.
+Five major sectors are the main causes of the problem.
+These sectors are electricity, food & land use, industry, transportation, buildings and homes.
+The burning of coal, oil, and natural gas to generate electricity is the largest source of global emissions, but the sector food and land use follows second.